jledit/jledit/README.md

 The editor is using [Jansi](http://jansi.fusesource.org/) for ansi escape sequence manipulation.
 It also uses [Jline](https://github.com/jline/jline2 "Jline") terminals, streams and key maps.

+It works as a standalone editor, but it can also be use from jline based applications.

 **Editor Features**

 * Scrolling